psfoley/openfl/README.md

 built to be agnostic to the use-case and the machine learning framework, and we welcome input from domains outside medicine and imaging.

-### Requirements

-- OS: Primarily tested on Ubuntu 16.04 and 18.04, but code should be OS-agnostic.
-(Optional shell scripts may not be).
-- Python 3.6+ with a Python virtual environment (e.g. [conda](https://docs.conda.io/en/latest/))
-- TensorFlow 2+ or PyTorch 1.6+ (depending on your training requirements-- other frameworks can be supported)